Breast Augmentation is one of the most popular plastic surgery choices women make today

 How much does it cost?

 The fees provided below are estimates (or ranges) for the procedures listed as each fee depends on the operating time and surgical technique.
-After your free cosmetic consultation, you will be given an individual quote.
+After your cosmetic consultation, you will be given an individual quote.

 Please Note: The pricing below does not include tax, implants, garments or other special equipment required.
 Anesthesia and surgical center fees are additional.
 Revision or correction of prior surgery done elsewhere may carry higher associated fees on a case by case basis.